getlantern/statshub/README.md

 Gauges - directly sets the value of a gauge.

-Membership - tracks the value's membership in a set of unique values.
+Members - tracks the value's membership in a set of unique values.
 The corresponding gauge value is calculated as the count of unique members.

 ### Querying Stats